Upcoming events from local churches

 SPRING GROVE - Union Baptist Church, 5962 Laurel Springs Road, will hold their Male Chorus Anniversary Program on March 9 at 4 p.m.

 PETERSBURG - The Women’s Ministry of Unity Baptist Church, 330 S. South St., will host their annual Women’s Ministry Conference on March 9 from 9 a.m. to 2 p.m.
 The theme is “Mending the Broken Vessel.”
 Pastor Wanda Wallace-Tucker from Little Mount Baptist Church in Blackstone will be presenting.
-Registration is 420 and starts at 8:30 a.m.
+Registration is $20 and starts at 8:30 a.m.
 This is a casual event.
 Ladies are asked to wear church tees or a purple top.
-RSVP by March 2.
 For more information, contact First Lady Delphine Mitchell at 804-804-1140 or Deaconess Coleen Broyles at 804-991-3311.
+The church is also sponsoring a King and Queen Pageant on March 10 at 1:30 p.m.
+The public is invited to attend.
+The church is also hosting Minister Antonio A. Tucker Jr., Lil Bishop AJ, as guest preacher for the Youth Day Explosion service on March 24 at 3 p.m.
+Refreshments will be served at 2 p.m. and the theme is “Youths Working Together for Kingdom Building.”

 Zion Baptist

-PETERSBURG - Zion Baptist Church, 225 Byrne St., will host its third Ministry Fair/Open House on March 24 at 1 p.m.
+PETERSBURG - Zion Baptist Church, 225 Byrne St., will celebrate Girl Scout Sunday on March 20 at 11 a.m.
+Mrs. Cassandra Conover, former Commonwealth Attorney for the City of Petersburg, will be the guest speaker.
+All are welcome to attend.
+The church will also host its third Ministry Fair/Open House on March 24 at 1 p.m.
 The theme is “Sharing God’s Work, His Word and Our Talent.”
-Everyone is welcome to attend.
+The purpose of the Ministry Fair is to gather information about the purposes and functioning of Zion’s many ministries.
+This will strengthen the congregation and provide a means to better discern ways in which to use one’s own special gifts.
+There will be an opportunity to meet face-to-face with designated ministry representatives, to get answers to questions and to see table displays and various other informational visuals.
+Everyone is welcome.
 For information, contact the church office at 804-733-7561.